The Uniject™ injection system provides precise doses, cannot be reused, and reduces waste. Photo: PATH/Patrick McKern.

 Injectable contraceptives—which provide a safe, effective, and discreet method to prevent pregnancy—are increasingly popular with women around the globe.
 Many women, however, cannot routinely get to clinics that offer this form of contraception, while others start using the method but stop because they cannot return to the clinic.

 Sayana® Press, a new lower-dose formulation of the contraceptive Depo-Provera packed in Uniject, was designed to improve women’s access to a family planning method that requires injection only once every three months.
 Because the prefilled Uniject injection system is easy to use, lower-level health workers may be better able to give injections in convenient community locations or in clients’ homes.

 In July 2012, the London Summit on Family Planning launched a coordinated effort to ensure that voluntary family planning services reach the millions of women and girls in the world’s poorest countries who don’t have access to services.
 As part of this event, PATH and our partners announced a plan to reach women in sub-Saharan Africa and South Asia with up to 12 million doses of Sayana Press between 2013 and 2016.
 With the support of major funders, PATH is supporting this pilot introduction in Bangladesh, Burkina Faso, Niger, Senegal, and Uganda.

 Adding an injectable contraceptive in Uniject to other family planning methods is expected to increase access to contraceptives and reach new users, ultimately helping PATH achieve one of our goals—giving women more control over the number and timing of their children and a better chance at a healthy life.

 Uniject is a trademark of BD.
-Depo-Provera and Sayana Press are registered trademarks of Pfizers.
+Sayana Press and Depo-Provera are registered trademarks of Pfizer Inc.